-According to WSP, there will be an inevitable decline in the need for office space; however, this decrease will vary by industry.
-For example, worst-affected are commercial buildings for tourism and leisure, whereas we’ve seen that “technology and e-commerce are already more likely to embrace virtual working”.
+According to WSP, there has been an inevitable decline in the need for office space; however, this decrease varies by industry.
+For example, the worst affected have been commercial buildings for tourism and leisure, whereas we’ve seen that “technology and e-commerce are already more likely to embrace virtual working.”

-It is interesting to note, however, that although less office space may be needed altogether, companies will need more space per employee, as to follow social distancing guidelines.
+It is interesting to note, however, that although less office space may be needed altogether, companies might need more space per employee, as to follow recommended health and safety guidelines.

 As for commercial developments that are yet to have been built, some might wonder if we even need the additional space.
 This all varies and depends on supply and demand in a specific market.

 According to some experts, the economic impacts of the COVID-19 pandemic will last long into the future for commercial office space.
 Company leadership, especially in a pandemic, might be looking to make budget cuts, and eliminating office space might be the easiest way to do so.